 High blood pressure, or hypertension, is an epidemic facing the United States.
-More than 100 million Americans have high blood pressure, and the condition played a primary or contributing factor in 360,000 deaths in 2013.
+More than 100 million Americans have high blood pressure, and the condition played a primary or contributing factor in nearly 500,000 deaths in 2018.
 The most effective way to combat this problem is to make lifestyle changes, including a healthier diet.
 This level of commitment may frighten away some people who could really use the help, though.

 Luckily, there are delicious snacks that can help you lower your blood pressure.
 These treats are easily added to your diet without calling for a difficult recipe or hard-to-find ingredients.
 While they won’t completely eradicate your blood pressure issues on their own, they’re easy, tasty options that can make a difference.